nullpass/fileasobj/README.md

 Public-able code, Python

-This repo contains Python code I've written which is not covered by an NDA and is safe for publish.
-As with all code, though, use at your own risk.
+This repo contains Python code I've written which is not covered by an NDA and is safe for publish. <br>
+**As with all code, though, use at your own risk.**

 FileAsObj.py - Manage a file as object, file contents stored in a list.